 Wescloff was detained as a hostage by the Kalmucs, and carried along with them in their memorable flight to China.
-His widowed mother had mourned him dead, and, on his sudden return, the excess of joy was instantaneously fatal.
+His widowed mother had mourned him dead, and, on his sudden return, the excess of joy. was instantaneously fatal.

-In the year 1544, the Jewish pirate, Sinamus Taffurus, was lying in a port of the Red Sea called Orsence, and was preparing for war, being then engaged in one with the Portuguese.
+In the year 1544, the Jewish pirate, Sinamus Taffurus, was lying in a port of the Red Sea called Orsenoe, and was preparing for war, being then engaged in one with the Portuguese.
 While he was there he received the unexpected intelligence that his son (who in the siege of Tunis had been made prisoner by Barbarossa, and by him doomed to slavery) was suddenly ransomed, and coming to his aid with seven ships, well armed.
 He was immediately struck as if with apoplexy, and expired on the spot.

 A Swiss student, writes Zimmerman, yielded himself to intense metaphysical study, which gradually produced a complete trance of the senses, the functions of the body being not inactive.
 After the lapse of a year of apparent idiocy, each sense was successively excited by its proper stimulus; the ear by loud sounds, &c.
-When these were restored, the mind was again perfect, although in this effort his strength was nearly echooosis
+When these were restored, the mind was again perfect, although in this effort his strength was nearly exhausted.

-I may add that lumar influence, though a somewhat out of fashion, was former to even by so sage a physician as Dr. Metd and and Astrophel will thank me for blonding own examples the following cuso of catalog moonstruck maiden.
-At the full section damsel fell in a fit, the mourrows regular periods of the tide.
+I may add that lunar influence, though it is now somewhat out of fashion, was formerly believed even by so sage a physician as Dr. Mead and others, and Astrophel will thank me for blending with his own examples the following case of catalepsy in a moonstruck maiden.
+At the full of the moon this damsel fell in a fit, the recurrence obeying the regular periods of the tide.
 During the flood she lay in a speechless trance, and revived from it on the ebb.
 Her father was engaged on the Thames, and so struck was he with the regularity of these attacks, that on his return from the river he correctly anticipated the condition of his daughter; and even in the night he has arisen to his work, as her cries on recovering from the fit were always a correct monitor to him of the turning of the tide.